We use cookies, similar technologies and tracking services

 2. Do no significant harm (DNSH)

 Furthermore, we analyzed whether the achievement of the five remaining EU environmental objectives is significantly harmed by the business activities listed above.
-For that purpose, it was appropriate to regularly assess DNSH compliance at the level of the business activities and at the level of the locations of the Dürr Group.
-The locations assessed as relevant were those which accounted for significant value-adding processes for taxonomy-eligible business activities or environmentally sustainable CapEx and OpEx in the 2022 fiscal year.
-As a result, we have not identified any significant harm to the achievement of the five other environmental objectives at any location.
-For further information, please refer to our → Annual Report 2022.
+For this purpose, it was appropriate to regularly assess DNSH compliance at the level of the business activities and at the level of the Dürr Group’s locations.
+The locations assessed as relevant were those which accounted for significant value-adding processes for taxonomy-eligible business activities or environmentally sustainable CapEx and OpEx in the 2023 fiscal year.
+Subsequently, a comparison was made with the DNSH criteria for the selected locations.

 3. Compliance with Minimum Safeguards

-The Dürr Group is committed to respecting human rights and promoting fair working conditions – this applies in particular to dealings with its own employees and direct suppliers.
+The Dürr Group is committed to respecting human rights and promoting fair working conditions.
+This applies in particular to dealings with its own employees and direct suppliers.
 Our actions are guided by the OECD Guidelines for Multinational Enterprises, the United Nations Guiding Principles on Business and Human Rights (UNGP), and the Core Labor Standards of the International Labour Organization (ILO), among others.
-In the 2022 fiscal year, we again reviewed compliance with these guiding principles and standards in our business activities across the Group, focusing on respect for human and employee rights as well as on combating bribery and corruption.
-The result showed that our Group-wide processes and systems are suited to reliably identify potential risks or violations at our locations worldwide.
+In the 2023 fiscal year, we again reviewed compliance with these guiding principles and standards in our business activities across the Group, focusing on the following areas: respect for human and employee rights, combating bribery and corruption, taxation, and (fair) competition.

 Performance indicators according to the EU Taxonomy Regulation

-Taxonomy-eligible share 2022 (%)Taxonomy-aligned share 2022 (%)Taxonomy-eligible share 2021 (%)Taxonomy-aligned share 2021 (%)
+Taxonomy-eligible share 2023 (%)Taxonomy-aligned share 2023 (%)Taxonomy-eligible share 2022 (%)Taxonomy-aligned share 2022 (%)

 Sales revenues